A swap-adversarial framework for improving domain generalization in electrocorticography-based Parkinson's disease classification: Datasets

 A total of six rats were used in the experiments.
 For each subject, the state without electrical stimulation was defined as class 0, and the state after one week of continuous stimulation was defined as class 1, formulating the task as a binary classification problem.
-The class labels were determined based on behavioral tests conducted before and after electrical stimulation, following the procedure described in our previous study \citep{shin2025wireless}
+The class labels were determined based on behavioral tests conducted before and after electrical stimulation, following the procedure described in our previous study \citep{shin2025wireless}.

-The wired ECoG data were downsampled from 30,000Hz to 512Hz, and both wired and wireless recordings were divided into 6-second non-overlapping segments.
-Table \ref{table:ECoGSample} presents the number of samples for each class and subject in the proposed ECoG dataset.
+The wired ECoG data were downsampled from 30,000~Hz to 512~Hz, and both wired and wireless recordings were divided into 6-second non-overlapping segments.
+Table~\ref{table:ECoGSample} presents the number of samples for each class and subject in the proposed ECoG dataset.
 In most subjects, the difference in the number of samples between the two classes was within 10$\%$, except for Rat4, where the number of class 1 samples was approximately 30$\%$ higher than that of class 0.
 Finally, each dataset was divided into training, validation, and test sets with a ratio of 8:1:1.
+For cross-subject evaluation, we adopted a leave-one-subject-out (LOSO) protocol.
+Within each modality group (i.e., three wireless subjects and three wired subjects), one subject was completely held out as the test subject, while the data from the remaining two subjects were used for training and validation.

-\subsubsection{Dataset Distribution Analysis}
+\subsubsection{Dataset distribution analysis}

 The proposed ECoG dataset was collected over an extended period while the rats were freely moving, which inevitably introduced movement artifacts and power-line noise.
 In addition, biological differences among individual rats lead to subject-specific variability.
 To analyze the biases across subjects and acquisition modalities, we computed the power spectral density (PSD) \citep{kyllonen2024unsupervised} of each recording and visualized the feature representations using t-SNE.